input-output-hk/marlowe-agda/src/Marlowe/Semantics/Operate.lagda.md

       ⟧
 ```

-## Evaluator for big step semantics
+## Evaluator for big step-semantics

 ```
 {-# TERMINATING #-} -- TODO: use sized types instead